 Cognitive Radio Systems and Software Defined Radio

-This page gathers information on the activities relating to Cognitive Radio Systems (CRS) and Software Defined Radio (SDR) systems within CEPT
+This page gathers information on the activities during the period 2009-2013 relating to Cognitive Radio Systems (CRS) and Software Defined Radio (SDR) systems within CEPT

 Introduction: why are we interested?

 Cognitive Radio (CR) is one of the most discussed topics in contemporary spectrum management.
 The discussion centres around how some dynamic intelligence, within receivers and assisted externally by regulatory databases, can use spectrum more efficiently than under conventional spectrum management systems.
 It is often associated with software-defined radio (SDR), where the radio’s key operating characteristics (as distinct from control over the radio’s operation itself) are defined largely in software.

 Most current practical considerations of what Cognitive Radio could offer focus on overlaying its use on an existing, more conventional environment.
 Cognitive is therefore seen as a ’secondary’ use, coexisting with itself and with the primary service.
 However, cognitive techniques could also increase the effective capacity of bands designated for short-range devices.